socialmetrix/socialmetrix.github.io/_posts/2014-03-13-Centralize-your-logs-with-Graylog2.md

 /etc/init.d/graylog2-web start
 ```

-Now you should be able to login on *http://yourhostname.com:9000* with the user admin and the password you've set on the previous step.
-You can change the password at any time by just editing the same variable on the file server.conf.
+Now you should be able to login on **http://yourhostname.com:9000** with the user admin and the password you've set on the previous step.
+You can change the password at any time by just editing the same variable on the file */etc/graylog2/server/server.conf*

 ### Testing the service and deploying it for production usage